KIT-MBS/pyrexMD/paper.md

 protein conformations which generates large amounts of data. `pyREX` is designed as an interactive "all-purpose" toolkit for research projects which rely on (contact-guided) Replica-Exchange Molecular Dynamics using GROMACS [@van2005gromacs:2005].
-Its workflow-orientated design and existing templates significantly enhance productivity and reduce the time spend at various stages of the project.
+Due to its workflow-orientated design it is possible to quickly create whole setup or analyses workflows which significantly enhances productivity and reduces the time spend at various stages of the project.

- - ref to PLOS ONE paper ?

 # Statement of need

 Timescales of various biomolecular interactions of interest, such as protein folding, conformation transitions or ligand bonding, are typically in the order